LexemeAI-Internship/LLM-driven-chatbot-DANA/README.md

 ## Features
 - Conversation: Have an interactive chat with our GPT-3.5-turbo chat bot with 16k tokens limit
 - Brief summarize: Summarize your TXT or PDF files in a few couple of paragraphs
-- Comprehensive summarize: Summarize your TXT or PDF files with up to 150 pages written in English and with up to 50 pages written in Persian.
-You can choose in how many pages you want to summarize it in English and Persian.
+- Comprehensive summarize: Comprehensively summarize your TXT or PDF files, with a maximum of 150 pages in English and up to 50 pages in Persian.
+You can choose the number of pages for the summary in both English and Persian.
 - Question-Answering(QA): Send your TXT of PDF files without any limit in number of pages and ask your questions about the context of your file

 ## Installation